MortalityReporting/RavenDocs/docs/source/index.rst

    -  Screenshots may be taken from earlier internal versions of Raven and may not be 100% accurate to the final release.*

-   If you find an error in the Raven platform and documentation, please go to the members_ page and let us know!
+   If you find an error in the Raven platform and documentation, please go to the ":ref:`members`" page and let us know!